rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

   -  To summarize and direct users back to existing errors
   -  To increase visibility of existing errors
   -  When valid form options cause invalid product selections
+  -  For server returned instruction
-  -  When validation is not possible prior to submit Don't Use
+Don't Use
 - As the Only Indication of an error/s

-### Server-side Validation
+## Server-side Validation

-when the user provides all the data and submits the form, usually by hitting the button, the information is sent to the server and validated.
+when the user provides all the data and submits the form the information is sent to the server and validated.
-The response of the “validator” is sent back to the user’s computer and it’s visualized as either a confirmation message (“everything went fine!”) or a set of error messages.
+The response of the “validator” is sent back to the user’s computer and may be visualized as either a confirmation message or a set of error messages.

+This experience, while less optimal than client validation, can be helped with the following considerations:

+For a successful
 -  Confirmation text on the web page
 (it may be appropriate to move the keyboard focus to the error message)
 -  **Aria-live announcement**